Differentially Private Graph Learning via Sensitivity-Bounded Personalized PageRank: Preliminaries

 \subsection{Personalized PageRank}

 Personalized PageRank (PPR) takes an input distribution of starting nodes $s\in\mathbb{R}^n$, and starts a lazy random walk with teleport probability $\alpha\in(0,1)$.
 Typically, $s=e_i$ for some $i\in[n]$, which enforces the random walk starting from the source node $v_i$.
 If there is no ambiguity, we abuse the notation to denote with $s$ the source node.
 The output PPR vector is the stationary distribution of the random walk.
 Precisely, let $W=\frac{1}{2}(I+\Lambda^{-1}A)$ be the lazy random walk transition matrix.\footnote{This is equivalent to the standard random walk matrix up to a change in $\alpha$ (see \cite{andersen2007using}).
 We use the lazy walk for consistency with prior work.} The PPR vector $\p(s)$ is defined recursively as: $\p(s)=\alpha\cdot s + (1-\alpha)\cdot \p(s)\cdot W$.
-In many applications, it is good enough to use approximate PPR vectors. \begin{definition}[$\xi$-approximate PPR, see e.g.,~\cite{andersen2007using}] For $\xi>0$, a $\xi$-approximate PPR vector for $\p(s)$ is a PPR vector $\p(s-r)$ where $r$ is a non-negative $n$-dimensional vector called residual vector and $\|r\|_{\infty}\leq \xi$. \end{definition} We also study the following natural variant of the approximate PPR. \begin{definition}[$(\xi,\eta)$-approximate PPR] For $\xi,\eta >0$, a $(\xi,\eta)$-approximate PPR vector $p$ for $\p(s)$ satisfies $\|p-\p(s-r)\|_{\infty}\leq \eta$ where $r$ is a non-negative $n$-dimensional vector and $\|r\|_{\infty}\leq \xi$. \end{definition}
+In many applications, it is good enough to use approximate PPR vectors and their variants. \begin{definition}[$\xi$-approximate PPR, e.g.,~\cite{andersen2007using}] For $\xi>0$, a $\xi$-approx. PPR vector for $\p(s)$ is a PPR vector $\p(s-r)$ where $r$ (residual vector) is a non-negative $n$-dimensional and $\|r\|_{\infty}\leq \xi$. \end{definition} \begin{definition}[$(\xi,\eta)$-approximate PPR] For $\xi,\eta >0$, a $(\xi,\eta)$-approximate PPR vector $p$ for $\p(s)$ satisfies $\|p-\p(s-r)\|_{\infty}\leq \eta$ where $r$ is a non-negative $n$-dimensional vector and $\|r\|_{\infty}\leq \xi$. \end{definition} Note that $\xi$ denotes the error introduced by the residual and $\eta$ denotes the error introduced by the PPR vector itself.
+Two types of errors are well studied in the literature: for residual error $\xi$, see e.g.,~\cite{andersen2007using}; for PPR vector error $\eta$, see e.g.,~\cite{hou2021massively}.